 All SAS students, faculty, and staff are given a free voyage email account (text only, no attachments).
-A limited amount of free Internet time is allotted to participants; after it’s used up, additional minutes may be purchased on the ship.
+A limited amount of free Internet time is allotted to participants (pending submission of required pre-voyage materials by the deadline); after it’s used up, additional minutes may be purchased on the ship.
 The internet plans are as follows:

 |Semester 1||$15||30 minutes||10 MB|